huijing/huijing.github.io/_drafts/is-your-browser-a-polyglot.md

 What do you mean, why?

 So anyway, [stupid website](https://singaporecss.github.io/colour-speech/) was built, and the yelling worked.
-I had to yell because until today, I have no idea where the microphone is on my MacBook.
+I had to yell because until today, I have no idea where the microphone is on my MacBook. <span class="kaomoji">¯\\\_(ツ)_/¯</span>

 During the talk, we messed around with the different options for voices (and hence accents), but we soon found that other than English, the options for other languages were limited.

 Which led me to dig a little deeper into how international the Web Speech API actually is.